If none of these FAQs seems to address your problem, look at the Upstream Bugs page.

 The Raspberry Pi has no real-time clock.
 Without this, the GPS may not return sufficient information to for GPSD to pin down which GPS clock rollover period you are in.
 If you set the system clock to some date in the current year before launching gpsd you will see correct time reports.

 Note: Because we have been informed that some people are insane about this, we shall state the obvious: we welcome security-related bug reports and will not sue people who send them to us.
-If your report includes sensitive information or discloses an exploit, please email the maintainer rather than letting it all hang out on the public bugtracker.
+If your report includes sensitive information or discloses an exploit, please email a maintainer rather than letting it all hang out on the public bugtracker.
 We will fix such bugs promptly.

 When you have a problem with gpsd, here are some steps you can take to help get your bug resolved as quickly as possible.